Pappalysin-1: Function

 This enzyme belongs to the peptidase family M43.

 Interactions

 Pappalysin-1 has been shown to interact with major basic protein.

 Studies conducted at the Royal London Hospital in the United Kingdom, have shown that a marker of Down's syndrome may be expressed during the first trimester and second trimester of a pregnancy term.
-Concentrations of the Pregnancy-Associated Plasma Protein (PAPPA) gene as well as other markers can help screen for Down's syndrome in the beginning stages of a women's gestational period.
+Concentrations of the Pregnancy-Associated Plasma Protein (PAPPA) gene as well as other markers can help screen for Down's syndrome in the beginning stages of a woman's gestational period.